tingxu113/CTDF/README.md

 Please adjust r1 at [2,9]
 Please adjust r2 at [4,8]
 Please adjust rho at [1e-8,1e-4]
-# Please adjust the following parameters for better results
+Please adjust the above parameters for better results

 # Citation
 ```bibtex